The Holiday Season In Greece: Christmas And New Year’s Traditions You Should Know

 Get Ready for The Christmas Feast

-Of course you should not forget we are in Greece, where people love good food.
-The Christmas table the day of the 25th will be absolutely filled with delicious food.
+Of course, you should not forget we are in Greece, where people love good food.
+The Christmas table on the day of the 25th will be absolutely filled with delicious food.

 Whilst turkey is starting to feature on some tables during Christmas in Greece, chicken, pork or lamb are still firm favorites accompanied by a seemingly endless selection of side dishes which include potatoes, salads, and pies.